zhendrikse/science/quantumphysics/double_slit_background.md

 ## Background information
 <div class="header_line"><br/></div>

-In 1801, Thomas Young was the first to perform an experiment that unequivocally demonstrated the wave-like nature of light, because the interference pattern he observed was exactly similar to an interference pattern that would have been produced by water waves.
+In 1801, Thomas Young was the first to perform an experiment that made it unequivocally clear that light is a wave, since the interference pattern he observed was exactly similar to an interference pattern that would have been produced by water waves.

 <figure style="float: center; text-align: center;">